barebitcoin/logdna-gcp/README.md

 This repo contains source code for a GCP Cloud Function.
 It listens for log lines over Pub/Sub, and forwards them to Mezmo (previously called LogDNA).

-The Cloud Function currently expects log lines from Cloud Run services.
+The Cloud Function currently expects log lines from Cloud Run Service or Jobs.
 No idea how it fares on log lines from other GCP sources.

 You need to set up a logging sink that exports to a Pub/Sub topic.
 Docs on this can be found